Skip to content

 Update port number or pool name for relative paths⚓︎

 Before you go ahead with starting your node, you may want to update values for CNODE_PORT in $CNODE_HOME/scripts/env.
 Note that it is imperative for operational relays and pools to ensure that the port mentioned is opened via firewall to the destination your node is supposed to connect from.
 Update your network/firewall configuration accordingly.
-Future executions of guild-deploy.sh will preserve and not overwrite these values.
+Future executions of guild-deploy.sh will preserve and not overwrite these values (or atleast back up if forced to overwrite).

 CNODEBIN="${HOME}/.local/bin/cardano-node"